bscotch/spritely/README.md

 alternate versions of a static asset, such as recolors or random variants.

 **WARNING** This tool permanently changes your image files.
 Only use it if your images are backed up somewhere.
+Take particular care when using recursive commands!

 ## About